ConservationMetrics/gc-scripts-hub/f/connectors/mapbox/README.md

 ## Mapbox Secret Access Token

-For the scripts to work, you need to provide a Mapbox secret access token with scope to work with tilesets.
+For this script to work, you need to provide a Mapbox secret access token with scope to work with tilesets.
 You can create a new secret access token in Mapbox Studio by:

 1. Navigating to **Admin >  Tokens**
 2. Clicking **+ Create a token**